Luisrszm/SNAPI/README.md

 ## Usage

 Follow [this link](https://app.screencastify.com/v2/watch/i29uQrvcAswWAcyeUVqt) to try out the site.
-Or try using this big ahhh QR Code:
+Or try using this QR Code:

 ![image](https://github.com/user-attachments/assets/1a8b2a09-fa60-417b-824d-ec20b2768dc0)